juliarnoldd/zolan/_posts/2018-07-19-why-a-brand-is-often-important.markdown

 Doesn't that sound incredible?

 When I was doing my research, there were three societies in particular that caught my eye.

 ### The Minangkabau, The Mosuo, and The Tuareg

+As I dove deeper into these scoieties, I couldn't help but notice that their interpretation of religion was somewhat different than other cultures.
+This made me wonder - how do they manage to uphold matriarchal values while being devoted to religions that are historically rooted in patriarchy?

+Don't worry, we will get to those answers.

 Stay tuned throughout the week as I take you on a journey through faith, exploring the ins and outs of these three complex socities.
 Maybe we all have something to learn from them :)